dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 2. Write tests or production code
 3. Run the tests
 4. Back to step 2 until I'm done with the feature or bug
-5. Add flow annotations
+5. Add `flow` annotations
-6. Rewrite history and
+6. Rewrite history
 7. Create merge request
 8. Go back to step 6 if required
 9. Tell GitLab to merge the changes when the CI passes

 {{< note >}}
-I'm adding flow annotations *after* the whole TDD cycle.
+I'm adding `flow` annotations *after* the whole TDD cycle.
 This is probably because I'm used to work with dynamically typed languages, so I'm still not used to static typing.
 Thus, I deal with types in a separate phase.
 If you come to "flowed" Javascript from a C++ background, you may prefer adding types first.
-I've also found that, when you don't have any tests, flow can be of great help during refactoring.
+I've also found that, when you don't have any tests, `flow` can be of great help during refactoring.
 {{</ note >}}

-Anyway, I'm going to go through this steps one by one, and you'll see how the tools I use are tailored for the specific case.
+Anyway, let's go through this steps one by one.
+You will see how the tools I use are tailored for the specific task.

 # Writing code

-We use [eslint]() to check coding style violations and other things like this.
+We use [eslint](https://eslint.org/) to check coding style violations or problematic patterns of code.

 For instance: